-- Eye Treatment Product—an eye treatment formulated specifically for the eye area so it’s gentle enough to use on the hood of the eye as well close to the eyelash.
+- Eye Treatment—a Total Eye Treatment formulated specifically for the eye area, so it’s gentle enough to use on the hood of the eye as well close to the eyelash.
 It should contain effective, clinically proven ingredients like Peptides, Vitamin C, Vitamin E, and naturally derived antioxidants and cell-communicating ingredients.

 - Retinoid Treatment—a high potency pure Retinol or prescriptive Tretinoin that is gradually applied closer and closer to the eyelash, stopping at the point any irritation occurs.
 Some people can use a Retinoid right up to the eyelash, while others will only be able to use it up to where the cheekbone meets the eye socket.

 - Nutrient-Rich Serum—a highly concentrated serum that supplements and increases the levels of vitamins, minerals, antioxidants, and cell-communicating nutrients that will support the skin’s own repair, growth, and renewal processes.